PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/clean_code.md

 3. Write a few unit tests for a function in your test repo.

+I have written a couple of test in the file sum.test.js for the simple addition function in sum.js.

 4. How do unit tests help keep code clean?

+Unit testing encourages writing small, focused functions that are easier to test and understand.
+If a function is too large or complex, it becomes difficult to write effective tests, highlighting areas that need refactoring.
+Tests also enforce handling of edge cases, proper input validation, and consistent outputs.
+Over time, this results in code that is more modular, readable, and maintainable.

 5. What issues did you find while testing?

+During testing, common issues include functions failing with unexpected inputs or edge cases, inconsistent return values, or missing input validation.
+Dependencies between modules can make it difficult to isolate and test functions properly.
+Sometimes tests reveal overly complex or poorly structured code that is hard to maintain, emphasizing the need for refactoring.
+Unit tests thus not only catch bugs but also drive improvements in overall code quality.

+- Issues Found While Testing sum(a, b):
+  - Non-numeric inputs are not tested
+    - What happens if someone calls sum('2', 3) or sum(null, 5)?
+    - Currently, the function will likely coerce or throw an unexpected result.
+Adding tests for invalid inputs will prevent suh bugs from occuring.
+  - Edge cases like Infinity or NaN are not tested
+    - E.g., sum(Infinity, 1) or sum(NaN, 5) could produce results that might break dependent code.
+  - Floating point precision handled only with toBeCloseTo
+    - Currently i've used toBeCloseTo, but other floating point cases could still fail, e.g., sum(0.1, 0.7).
+  - No test for missing arguments
+    - Calling sum(5) or sum() could result in NaN because undefined + number in JavaScript is NaN.
+  - No test for very large negative numbers or mixed extreme values
+    - Extreme positive + extreme negative combinations could be tested to ensure consistency.